Although most of us learn how mammals breathe at school, I still get emails asking me to write an article, so here it is.

 Which Mammals Have the Smallest and Largest Lungs?

-The blue whale, which can weigh around 170 tonnes, has the largest lungs.
-The tiny little bumblebee bat, weighing around only 2 grams, has the smallest lungs ever found in a mammal.
+The blue whale has the largest lungs, holding up to five thousand liters.
+The tiny little bumblebee bat, weighing only 2 grams, has the smallest lungs in a mammal.

-Sea otters are marine mammals with lungs that are three times bigger than any mammal of that same body mass.
+Sea otters’ lungs are three times bigger than other mammals of the same body mass.